 - Katie Crenshaw (@katiemcrenshaw on IG)

 Together, these four ladies shared photos of what postpartum really looks like, paving the way for moms all over the world to share their #this_is_postpartum journey.
 Since these amazing women started the movement, that hashtag has OVER 10,000 photos of women on Instagram sharing their beautiful raw, postpartum bodies.
-Bodies that carried, created and birthed life into this world.
+Bodies that carried, created, and birthed life into this world.
 Bodies that DESERVE to be celebrated, not hidden or shamed.
 Why is it so hard for most women to appreciate their postpartum body?

-Why most moms are struggling with body image after baby?
+Why are most moms struggling with body image after baby?

 After having a baby, most moms (like myself) simply don’t know what to expect.
 When we live in a world full of social media edited to perfection photos, it leaves an unrealistic interpretation of what our bodies should look like.
 And if we’re being truthful, one that goes far beyond postpartum.

-The fact of the matter is, it’s NATURAL to have loose saggy skin after having a baby.
+The fact of the matter is, it’s NATURAL to have loose, saggy skin after having a baby.
 It’s NATURAL to have some or quite a bit of stretch marks.
 It’s NATURAL for your body to need time to recover after growing and birthing a baby.
 So why are we allowing the pressure of society to make us feel like it’s not?

 How can moms practice postpartum body acceptance?

 If you’re worried that the only way to practice postpartum body acceptance is by posting a picture of yourself on social media, don’t worry, you don’t have to do that!
-However, if you are active on social media, here are a few hashtags you can start using today to be apart of spreading this amazing message: THIS IS POSTPARTUM (Postpartum Body Positivity movement).
+However, if you are active on social media, here are a few hashtags you can start using today to be a part of spreading this amazing message: THIS IS POSTPARTUM (Postpartum Body Positivity movement).